Kaspersky vs Avast: which antivirus is better?

 And, if you still can’t find what you’re looking for, everything else is placed in the settings section, which you can see on the left bottom of the screen.
 What’s more is that the interface is very clean with shades of white and green as the dominant colors.
 In general, Kaspersky is a conveniently organized program that you won’t have trouble navigating.

-Moving on, figuring out Avast is a simple process as well, but it includes a bit of a different approach.
+Moving on, figuring out Avast was a simple process as well, but it included a bit of a different approach.
 While it’s also sectioned into different categories, they’re placed on the left side.
 The majority of the window is left for the information and tools that appear when you open different sections.

-The reason I like Avast is that it has no pop-up windows when browsing through it, which means that you don’t have to constantly turn additional windows off.
-Furthermore, Avast is known to go after a dark-themed design with elements of green.
-It’s nice for the eye both in terms of colors and the fact that everything is on the main dashboard, which ensures a smooth experience.
+The reason I like Avast is that it doesn't display pop-up windows when browsing, which means you don’t have to close additional windows constantly.
+Furthermore, Avast is known for its dark-themed design with elements of green.
+It’s visually pleasing, both in terms of color and the fact that everything is centralized on the main dashboard, which ensures a smooth experience.

 Mobile app